Mary Carey (actress)

 Mary Ellen Cook (born June 15, 1980), known professionally as Mary Carey, is an American former adult film actress, Playboy model, radio host, film director and politician known for her appearance on the VH1 reality TV series Celebrity Rehab and Sober House.
 She was inducted into the AVN Hall of Fame in 2013.
-In April 2021, she announced that she would run for governor of California, but three months later she pulled out of the race.
+She ran as a replacement candidate in the 2003 California gubernatorial recall election, and had planned on running in the 2021 California gubernatorial recall election, but ultimately decided not to run in the election.